What is Brisbane Open House?

 Are children welcome at the buildings?

-Brisbane Open House is family friendly, with many buildings offering children’s activities – you’ll find more information here
+Brisbane Open House is family friendly, with many buildings offering children’s activities – all kid’s activities and family friendly buildings will be announced when we launch the full program in September.

 Am I allowed to photograph or record inside the buildings?